Brad Brown

 For example, if the battery has a Max Discharge Current of 100A then the max power you can get from a 12V battery is 12.8V x 100A = 1280 watts.

-Smaller batteries have a smaller maximum discharge current but you can connect two batteries in parallel to double the Max Discharge Current.
-As an example, if you have two 12V batteries that each have a Max Discharge Current of 100A and you connect the batteries in parallel then you would have a max power of 2,560 watts available from the two batteries connected in parallel.
+You can connect two batteries in parallel to double the Max Discharge Current.
+As an example, if you have two 12V batteries that each have a Max Discharge Current of 100A or 1,280 watts and you connect the batteries in parallel then you would have a Max Discharge Current of 200A or 2,560 watts available from the two batteries connected in parallel.

 Lead Acid: 100 Ah x 0.2C = 20A discharge rate